Customizing Your DPW Gallery Website

-Your Admin Tools MenuWhen you are signed into your DPW account, you will see an Admin Tools menu up at the top of your gallery.
+Your Artist Tools MenuWhen you are signed into your DPW account, you will see a three horizontal line button for the Artist Tools slide-out menu up at the top of your gallery.
 It is from this menu you can select the options for customizing your gallery.

 Without categories, your gallery presents a solid wall of artwork to the viewer organized, by default, by the date published, or perhaps, in the order you may have arranged them.